Early Recognition of Sepsis with Gaussian Process Temporal Convolutional Networks and Dynamic Time Warping: Supplementary Material

 \subsubsection{Organ Dysfunction}

-The SOFA score \citepappendix{vincent1996sofa} is a scoring system which Sepsis-3 suggests to use for assessing organ dysfunction.
-Since this is a particularly time-sensitive matter, we evaluate the SOFA score~(which considers the worst parameters of the previous 24 hours) at each hour of the 72 hour window around suspicion of infection.
-More importantly, as Sepsis-3 foresees it, to ensure an acute increase in SOFA of $\geq$ 2 points, we trigger the organ dysfunction criterion when SOFA has \emph{increased} by 2 points or more during this window.
+The SOFA score \citepappendix{vincent1996sofa} is a scoring system that is recommended by Sepsis-3 to assess organ dysfunction.
+Given that this is a particularly time-sensitive matter, we evaluate the SOFA score~(which considers the worst parameters of the previous 24 hours) at each hour of the 72 hour window around suspicion of infection.
+More importantly, as Sepsis-3 foresees, to ensure an acute increase in SOFA of at least two points, we trigger the organ dysfunction criterion when SOFA has \emph{increased} by two points or more during this window.